 - Signs of a pancreas problem (pancreatitis) like very bad stomach pain, very bad back pain, or very bad upset stomach or throwing up.

-- Change in strength on 1 side is greater than the other, trouble speaking or thinking, change in balance, or blurred eyesight.
+- Weakness on 1 side of the body, trouble speaking or thinking, change in balance, drooping on one side of the face, or blurred eyesight.

-- Chest pain or pressure or a fast heartbeat.
+- Chest pain or pressure.

-- Shortness of breath, a big weight gain, swelling in the arms or legs.
+- Shortness of breath, a big weight gain, or swelling in the arms or legs.